Shadow53/asciitube/README.md

 - Streaming rather than downloading (if even possible)
 - Windows/Mac OS X versions
 	- I don't own a Mac so i can't do that myself.
 I will eventually be able to work on Windows though.

+# Systems with dependency-check compatibility
+*NOTE: All systems are compatible with this script.
+Users of these systems can have the libraries and programs they need installed by the script instead of manually.*
+- Ubuntu
+- Debian jessie/sid (certain packages are not available in wheezy or squeeze)
+- Fedora
+- openSUSE
+- Arch
+- Frugalware